|Dr Jennifer Lawn

-We have four practice nurses who run appointments between 8.30am and 6.50pm.
+We have three practice nurses who run appointments between 8.30am and 6.50pm.
 The nurses perform an increasing role in the management of chronic diseases such as diabetes, asthma, chronic pulmonary disease and heart disease.
-They also run stop-smoking clinics and give contraception checks and travel vaccinations.
+They also give contraception checks.
 In addition, their duties include taking cervical smears, blood tests, giving general medical advice, health checks, weight checks, vaccinations, syringing ears, and dressings.
 Our treatment room is well equipped and has a wide range of educational material.

 Health Care Assistant (HCA)

 District Nurses, Health Visitors & Midwives

 We work closely with these important professionals who are employed by the Primary Care Trust.
 They are state registered nurses who have undergone further training.
 District nurses look after the nursing needs of patients confined to home.
 Health visitors advise on all aspects of health for mothers with young children.
 Midwives look after the antenatal and postnatal care of pregnant women.
 If you wish to contact a member of our attached staff please contact reception or telephone the Community Hospital where they are based (757220).

 Your doctors can put you in touch with many other professionals including chiropodists, physiotherapists, dietitians, community psychiatric nurses, occupational therapists, Macmillan nurses and social workers.

 Margaret Thornborrow is our practice manager and responsible for most aspects of the running of our practice.
 She will happily deal with any queries, suggestions, or complaints that you may have.